 Pre-market administrative licensing

 NMPA's approval announcement

 ► The filing of domestic non-special use cosmetics

 Cosmetics manufacturers shall notify provincial Medical Products Administration through an online platform of the product formula and sales packaging (including labels and instructions for use) prior to marketing.
 Applicants are required to record the product information, including formula, packaging, description of the production process, product technical requirements and testing reports for future examination.
-In order to assist producers in China, SAMR (the former CFDA) has prepared a guidance document, “Requirements for Filing of Domestic Non-special Use Cosmetic Products”, which details all information required and the filing procedures.
+In order to assist producers in China, SAMR (the former CFDA) has prepared a guidance document, "Requirements for Filing of Domestic Non-special Use Cosmetic Products", which details all information required and the filing procedures.